Fired Atlanta officer charged with murder in Rayshard Brooks shooting

 The former Atlanta police officer who fatally shot a black man as he ran away with the officer's Taser last week has been charged with murder, Fulton County District Attorney Paul Howard announced Wednesday.
 Garrett Rolfe, who was fired after the killing of 27-year-old Rayshard Brooks, faces 11 criminal charges, including felony murder.

-If convicted, Rolfe could face the death penalty or life in prison without parole.
+If convicted of the murder charge, Rolfe could face the death penalty or life in prison without parole.

+Howard, speaking to reporters Wednesday, said prosecutors reviewed eight videos of the shooting and spoke with 10 witnesses and determined that Brooks "did not pose an immediate threat of death or serious physical injury" to the officers.

-The second officer at the scene, Devin Brosnan, faces three charges, including aggravated assault for standing or stepping on Brooks' shoulder after he was shot, Howard said, adding that Brosnan is willing to become a witness for the state and testify against Rolfe.
+The second officer at the scene, Devin Brosnan, faces three charges, including aggravated assault for standing or stepping on Brooks' shoulder after he was shot, Howard said.

+Brosnan has agreed to become a cooperating witness for the state and testify against Rolfe, Howard said, adding that prosecutors are recommending a bond of $50,000 in exchange for his cooperation.
+The district attorney said Brosnan is one of the first officers in Fulton County to testify against someone in his own department.

 Chris Stewart, an attorney for Brooks' family, praised Brosnan for his decision to testify.
 "Even in dark times like this, you have to try and see the light, and the positivity of this situation is the courageousness of officer Brosnan to step forward and say what happened was wrong," Steward said.
 "It is officers like that who change policing.
 I know he'll probably catch all kind of problems and hate.
 That's why you become a police officer: Do what's right."